api3dao/airnode/packages/operation/README.md

 **Withdrawals**

-`destination` - the ID of the sponsor to which the withdrawn funds should be sent.
-Can also be an address starting with `0x`.
+The withdrawn funds should be sent back to the address of the sponsor.

 #### Full Example